-- When we receive a problem, the first thing concern is: whether the problem has a solution or not - E.g., Peter gives us a map G = (V,E), and he asks us if there is a path from A to B whose length is at most 100
+- When we receive a problem, our first concern is: whether the problem has a solution or not - Ex : Peter gives us a map G = (V, E), and he asks us if there is a path from A to B whose length is at most 100

-- The problems in the previous page is called decision problems, because the answer is either YES or NO - Some decision problems can be solved efficiently, using time polynomial to the size of the input - We use P to denote the set of all these polynomial-time solvable problems
+- The problems in the previous page is called a decision problem, because the answer is either YES or NO - Some decision problems can be solved efficiently, using time polynomial to the size of the input - We use P to denote the set of all these polynomial-time solvable problems

-- E.g., For Peter's problem, there is an O(V log V + E)-time algorithm that finds the shortest path from A to B; - we can first apply this algorithm and then give the correct answer - → Peter's problem is in P - Can you think of other problems in P?
+- Ex: For the previous graph problem, there is an $O(V \log V + E)$ -time algorithm that finds the shortest path from A to B - we can first apply this algorithm and then give the correct answer

+$\rightarrow$ the problem is in P

+• Can you think of other problems in P ?

-- Another interesting classification of decision problems is to see if the problem can be verified in time polynomial to the size of the input - Precisely, for such a decision problem, whenever it has an answer YES, we can : - 1.
+- Another interesting classification of decision problems is to see if the problem can be verified in time polynomial to the size of input - Precisely, for such a decision problem, whenever it has an answer YES, we can : - 1.
 Ask for a short proof, and

-/ short means : polynomial in size of input /
+/\ short means : polynomial in size of input \/